Jinyu95/ContaminantAnalysis/README.md

-# Contaminant Calculator + ETACHA4 Integration
+# Contaminant Analysis + ETACHA4 + Beam Tracking
-This code calculate possible ion contaminants after dipole based on the A/q difference.
+This code calculates possible ion contaminants based on the A/q difference.
-The charge state distribution of all contaminants after stripping is then calculated with ETACH4.
+The charge state distribution of all contaminants after stripping is calculated with ETACHA4.
+Beam tracking and beam loss analysis are then implemented with JuTrack (pyJuTrack).

 ## Setup (Required First!)